 If you must leave your patio furniture outside, make sure that all wooden pieces have been properly painted and sealed.
 Some types of metal must also be protected by paint or enamel.
 If your metal furniture has a coating of enamel, look for cracks or chips.
 Sand down the chipped enamel, clean the area thoroughly, then apply new enamel.

-6. Rake leaves, tend garden
+6. Rake leaves and tend the garden

 Dead leaves can destroy your lawn.
 At the end of the summer and beginning of the fall, lawns are often full of leaves and debris from the garden.
 Rake the leaves, pull dying annuals from the garden, and turn that debris into mulch.
 This is an excellent way to take care of your lawn and prevent diseases or fungi from infecting your shrubs, plants, and grass.